ehb54/us3_osx_packaging/README.md

 ~/us3_osx_packaging/macOS-x64/utils/fixapps.pl bin/*.app
 ~/us3_osx_packaging/macOS-x64/utils/fixlibs.pl lib/*.dylib
 ~/us3_osx_packaging/macOS-x64/utils/fixdependencies.pl list
-## this find command should report the commands to run next to build the packages themselves
+## this final command should report the commands to run next to build the packages themselves
 ```

  - if all goes well, your package will be in `~/Downloads`